Formed in 1963 by a group of passionate theatre enthusiasts, the

 Traverse Theatre was originally founded to extend the spirit of the

 Edinburgh festivals throughout the year.
-Today, under Artistic
+Today the Traverse is

-powerful and contemporary theatre at the heart of cultural life -
+talent by placing powerful and contemporary theatre at the heart of

-producing and programming urgent and diverse work spanning theatre,
+cultural life - producing and programming urgent and diverse work

 Through the work it presents, the Traverse aims to both